Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/python.md

 'serving.yaml' file describes the model, its name, type, payload, and contract.
  The model contract declares input and output fields' data types and shapes.
-  Fields` profile information is used to tell Hydrosphere how to interpret this field.
+  Fields' profile information is used to tell Hydrosphere how to interpret this field.

 That's it, you've just created a model that can be used within your business application.